sfpacman/sfpacman.github.io/index.md

 ## Welcome to My GitHub Pages

-Right now.
-It is nothing here and it looks like my code - not that pleasant to look at.
+ This is my personal page to hightlight my bioinformatic work

-### Jekyll Themes
+### About ME

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sfpacman/sfpacman.github.io/settings).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.